riicess/Swift-TroubleShooting-Guide/README.md

 If you get a timeout but don't crash, try attaching slowly once or twice, following the timing above.

 Make sure your [antivirus is disabled and exceptions are added](#how-do-i-disable-my-antivirus).
 Ensure your Roblox version is compatible.
-See the [Roblox Version Help](#roblox-version-help) section.
+See the [Roblox Version Help](#roblox-version-help) section. or if you dont want to read allat try [forcing yourself into live channel](https://github.com/riicess/Swift-TroubleShooting-Guide/blob/main/roblox%20LIVE%20forcer%20Fixes%20crashing.bat)

 > [!IMPORTANT]
 > If the basic steps above don't work, try these more advanced solutions.